bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/networks/labs/lab00_intro.md

 ### Lab Report

 Prepare a Lab Report together as PDF structured like this Lab Assignment.
-You may work on the reports in flexible teams of 3-4 students.
+You may work on the reports in flexible teams of 2-3 students.

 Always put the names of all contributing people on your report.

+** put your server name in your report! **

 Each one of you has to hand in the completed Report individually in moodle by Friday 17:00 after your lab meeting!